simplify-framework/openapi/README.md

     + AWS Lambda function 2

 ## From your existing spec.yaml, an OpenAPI specs, add extra definitions:
+- x-api-gateway-name: to define the API gateway Rest API stack name
+  - x-lambda-service-name: to define lambda function name that host the code
+  - x-swagger-router-controller: to decouple lambda code into controllers

 ```yaml
 openapi: 3.0.0
 info: